Hey, you see the latest media take on Bush's trip out to the renewable energy lab today.

 Big bureaucracy doesn't work.

-Here is by definition, the mainstream media, the Washington Post calling it the most generous government benefit available today, and the intended recipients don't want any part of it.
+Here is, by definition, the mainstream media, the Washington Post calling it the most generous government benefit available today, and the intended recipients don't want any part of it.

-Now, this tells me that this is a good sign in the sense that uh I don't know the numbers yet, but fewer and fewer people are looking at government programs as their panacea.
+Now, this tells me that this is a good sign in the sense that I don't know the numbers yet, but fewer and fewer people are looking at government programs as their panacea.

 And the Wall Street Journal's got a great story today on health savings accounts and how they work everywhere they're tried.